-Are you traveling to Disneyland with your children for the first time?
+Are you traveling to a Disney Park with your children for the first time?
 Do you want to make sure that you have the best Disney experience?
-Well, you’re in luck because I compiled a list of traveler tips from certified Disney lovers!
+Well, you’re in luck because I compiled a list of tips from certified Disney lovers!

 (Thank you Aja, Mariel, Elika, Hershey, Sara, Keisha, Tinuke, Celeste, Joyce, Charlaine, Chris, Tim, Ana, Pauline, Rhea, Shaina, Kelly, Ingrid, Abi, Karen, Cyrene, and Drew for sharing your photos and tips!)